Can You Help Me to Understand a New Testament Christian?

 be wrong, because much of what is taught in the religious world, man has added to or taken away from the word of God.

 With that said let us take a look at what the Word of God says on some subjects of the New Testament.

-1. The first thing we want note is that The Bible is Our only Authority - 2 Timothy 3: 16-17 reads, All Scripture is
+1. The first thing we want note is that The Bible is Our only Authority - 2 Timothy 3: 16-17 reads, All Scripture is given

-the man of God may be complete, thoroughly equipped for every good work.
+man of God may be complete, thoroughly equipped for every good work.

 It is these Words that will judge us- John 12:48 “He who reject Me, and does not receive My words, has that which

 judges him-the word that I have spoken will judge him in the last day.

 Not doctrines of men- Matthew 15:9 “And in vain they worship Me, Teaching as doctrines the commandments of men.”

 NO CREEDS- With creeds men select the doctrines they will believe.
 If a creed contains more than the Bible, it

 contains too much.
 If it contains less than what the Bible says, it contains too little.
 So why do we need them- WE DON’